davidseve/cloud-native-deployment-strategies/blue-green-pipeline/README.md

-We have already deployed the product's version v1.0.1, and we have ready to use a new product's version v1.1.1 that has a new `description` attribute.
+We have already deployed the products version v1.0.1, and we are ready to use a new products version v1.1.1 that has a new `description` attribute.

 This is our current status:
 ![Shop initial status](../images/blue-green-step-0.png)